YuanZhengWen/YuanZhengWen.github.io/_pages/about.md

 <center> <em> Artist's impression of solar wind interaction with the current Mars space environment.
 Image courtesy of <a href="https://www.nasa.gov/press-release/nasa-mission-reveals-speed-of-solar-wind-stripping-martian-atmosphere/">NASA Goddard Space Flight Center.</a> </em> </center>

+### Investigations of Martian Tail Boundary Layer with Mars Express ASPERA-3

+In our statistical data we can see a broad region of mixing of solar wind and planetary ions at the boundary of the Martian tail.
+From statistics we cannot tell if this is flaring, ie.e the tail boundary moves back and forth, so that the average becomes mixed, or a true mixing of plasma.
+The latter would be.a signature of boundary mixing processes like the Kelvin Helmholtz instability.
+Using moment data this is straightforward to investigate.
+Moment data from Mars Express does have some shortcomings to get accurate absolute numbers, mainly because of a partial field of view.
+But for this purpose it works fine.
+Good boundary layer studies have been done with MAVEN, where the boundary is typically quite distinct.
+We have better coverage tail data going deeper in the tail and also for a much longer time period from the Mars Express Aspera-3 IMA instrument, which we will use

 ## Visitors